aws-samples/sample-serverless-ai-gateway/README.md

 To update dependencies:

 1. Update version numbers in the relevant `package.json` files
-2. Run `pnpm install` to update the lock file
+2. Run `pnpm install` (without `--frozen-lockfile`) to update the lock file
 3. Test the changes with `pnpm run build && pnpm run synth`

 For security updates, run `pnpm audit` and update the `pnpm.overrides` section in the root `package.json` as needed.

+**Note:** Use `pnpm install --frozen-lockfile` for regular development and deployment to ensure reproducible builds.
+Only use `pnpm install` without the flag when intentionally updating dependencies.

 ## Security